zombierzn/vungle-resources/English/Android/current-release/android-dev-guide.md

 </manifest>
 ```

-2) Add Google Play Services to your project (we recommend using version 4.0.30).
-In this SDK version, we only support Google Play Services up to 6.1:
+2) Add Google Play Services to your project.
+We recommend using version 4.0.30 or higher.

 http://developer.android.com/google/play-services/setup.html#Setup